-London, 24 March, 2004.
-A call for papers announcement has been made, inviting speaking proposals from those wishing to take part in the conference programme at Call Centre Expo 2004 (CCE 2004), Europe’s premier call centre, customer contact and help desk event.
-The conference programme at Call Centre Expo 2004 will run alongside the exhibition on the 29 & 30 September at the Birmingham NEC, UK and will be divided into three tracks, People, Strategy & Technology.
+London, 27 April, 2005.
+A call for papers announcement has been made, inviting speaking proposals from those wishing to take part in the conference programme at Call Centre Expo 2005 (CCE 2005), Europe’s premier event for call centre and customer contact solutions.
+The conference programme at Call Centre Expo 2005 will run alongside the exhibition on the 28 & 29 September at the Birmingham NEC, UK and will be divided into three tracks, People, Strategy and Technology.
 The programme will provide delegates with thought leadership and exceptional examples of call centre activity best practice for key areas relating to this industry in the UK, across Europe and Worldwide.

-The deadline for speaking proposals is 3pm on Wednesday, 21 April 2004 and no papers received after this time will be considered.
+The deadline for speaking proposals is Tuesday, 3 May 2005 and no papers received after this date will be considered.

-“Now in its 6th year, the Call Centre Expo conference has consistently provided world-class, cutting edge educational content for the call and contact centre market and last year attracted over 500 senior level delegates from across Europe,” explains Kate Watts, Call Centre Expo Conference Manager.
+“Now in its 7th year, the Call Centre Expo conference has consistently provided world-class, cutting edge educational content for the call and contact centre market and last year attracted over 400 senior-level delegates from across Europe,” explains Rebecca Stene, Conference Manager, Call Centre Expo 2005.
 “The conference offers speakers and their organisations the opportunity to establish their position as industry experts within the call centre market and provides face to face contact with an audience of senior level decision makers.
 Competition is fierce and we recommend that potential speakers take the time to follow the guidelines provided to ensure their proposal is submitted in the best possible way.”

 All speaking submissions must fit into one of the topics that have been identified in conjunction with the conference advisory panel.
 These topics include:

 · Recruitment / Retention

 · Coaching / Motivation / Incentives